Three months after switching to iPhone 7 Plus, I'm switching back to iPhone SE — here's why!

 If the answer is convenience (the 4-inch iPhone just fits better in my pocket), then you should think about an upgrade.
 As annoying as it was to squeeze the iPhone 7 Plus into my tiny fanny pack or even hold it because I didn't have a pocket to fit it into, I could have gotten used to the size.
 I would probably have eventually purchased a larger fanny pack, or move onto some other bag, to keep the iPhone 7 Plus in.
 Though it is less portable than a 4-inch phone, it certainly shouldn't be the only reason you don't upgrade.

 If the answer is cost, then you might want to look into the iPhone 6s Plus.
-It has a ton of awesome hardware features that the 4-inch iPhone doesn't, like 3D Touch, more storage capacity (up to 128 GB compared to 64 GB on the iPhone SE), a 5MP front-facing camera, and more.
+It has a ton of awesome hardware features that the 4-inch iPhone doesn't, like 3D Touch, a 5MP front-facing camera, and more.
 It costs $120 less than the iPhone 7 Plus model and you're getting a whole lot for a whole lot less.

 TL;DR Wrap it up!